ApplicationCraft/applicationcraft.com/source/developers/documentation/my-first-app/changing-properties.html.markdown

 ##Changing the Label text
 Let's finish off by double clicking the Label widget.
 The Label property will be automatically selected, so enter something like 'Enter your name ...'

-You may need to resize the width of the widget, so select it and grab the right edge and drag it to fit the way you want it.
+You may need to resize the width of the widget, so select it and grab the right edge and drag it to the desired size.

 ##Changing the 'Placeholder' property of the Text field
 Another thing you could do is to select the Text widget and then look for the Placeholder property.
 Try 'First and Last Name'.
 You will see that this now appears as a greyed out text instruction within the widget.